A twist on ring morphisms and crepant contractions: Semi-perfect and self-injective algebras

-\begin{remark} Let $A$ be a semi-perfect self-injective algebra.
+\begin{definition} Let $A$ be a finite-dimensional self-injective algebra.
 Then, $P_i$ is also an indecomposable injective $A$-module.
 It follows that its socle is a simple module which, by \ref{semi perfect gives finitely many simples}, must be $S_j$ for some $j \in I$.
-The permutation of $I$ $i \mapsto j$ is called the \textit{Nakayama permutation} of $A$. \end{remark}
+The permutation of $I$ defined by $\sigma \colon i \mapsto j$ is called the \textit{Nakayama permutation} of $A$. \end{definition}